aljedaxi/zettle/pages/@The radical bookstore_ counterspace for social movements.md

 	- A [[counterpublic]] is
 	  > a diverse public realm where different social groups do not necessarily try to speak as one.
 Instead, counterpublics are "parallel discursive arenas where members of subordinated social groups invent and circulate counter discourses to formulate oppositional interpretations of their itentites, interests and needs."
 	- A [[counterconduct]] is
-	  > "the pursuit of a different form of conduct: to be led diffrently, by other [women and] men, and towards other objectivse than those proposed by the apparend and visible governmentality of society."
+	  > "the pursuit of a different form of conduct: to be led diffrently, by other [women and] men, and towards other objectives than those proposed by the apparent and visible governmentality of society."
+Counterconducts ... do not reject governing.
+Instead, they recode the social systems assigning meaning to beliefs, objects, and behaviours.
 -
   > After the film screening, chairs are cleared away to make room for a party; the morning after the party, the space is cleaned up to hold a discussion or writing workshop, which in turn makes way for a baking session. pp 6